 The findings around sexual assault/harassment in the workplace are particularly shocking.
-Here are five of the most alarming ones surrounding workplace sexual harassment.
+Here are five of the most alarming stats surrounding workplace sexual harassment.

 While sex-based claims include sexual harassment, gender identity and sexual orientation, a majority of the sex-based harassment claims were due to sexual harassment.
 Even though many harassment claims go unreported (see below), those that are reported are overwhelmingly due to sexual harassment.
 If someone is asking for a sexual favor, making any kind of sexual advance or doing anything in a sexual nature at work, it would be considered harassment.

 Let that sink in.
 At least one in four women experience sexual harassment in the workplace.
-And the EEOC’s study found that, in some reports, that number is as high as 85 percent.
+And the EEOC’s study found that, in some reports, that number is as high as 85%.

 The difference in the range of percentages comes from differences in types of sampling and how respondents and/or researchers define the term sexual harassment.

-Whether it is 25 percent or 85 percent of women who experience sexual harassment in the workplace, however, it is still a disturbingly high percentage that we can’t ignore.
+Whether it is 25% or 85% of women who experience sexual harassment in the workplace, however, it is still a disturbingly high percentage that we can’t ignore.

 When reports come out that a person or people have experienced sexual harassment, the most common responses include “Why didn’t she say anything?” or ”Why didn’t she report it?”.

-Victim advocates, and anyone who has experienced workplace harassment, know that the most common reason is because they worry that not only will they not be believed, but also that they’ll be fired.
+Victim advocates, and anyone who has experienced workplace harassment, know that the most common reason is that they worry that not only will they not be believed, but also that they’ll be fired.

 These numbers make it clear that workplaces aren’t doing enough to protect employees, particularly women, from reporting harassment.

-Considering that 75 percent of employees who report harassment experience retaliation, it’s not surprising that many choose not to take any type of formal action against a harasser.
+Considering that the number of employees who report harassment experience retaliation, it’s not surprising that many choose not to take any type of formal action against a harasser.

-Evidently, hoever, this depends on sexual harassment complaint.
+Evidently, however, this depends on a sexual harassment complaint.
 Some types of harassing behavior are reported more than others.
-One study found that sexually coercive behavior is reported about 30 percent of the time, while unwanted physical touching is only report eight percent of the time.
+One study found that sexually coercive behavior is reported about 30% of the time, while unwanted physical touching is only reported 8% of the time.

 Sexual harassment affects a business’ bottom line. in 2015, the EEOC "recovered $164.5 million for workers alleging harassment claims."
 But, beyond that, employers face other direct costs in addition to legal fees.